 Education is closely related to social change, because generally inventions and discoveries take place due to education.
 Consequently, change comes in society also.
 The changed society again gives direction to education according to its new form.
 The education and social change have a sort of action and inter-action.
 It is the duty (function) of society to bring progressiveness in society and make the attitude of its members liberal and wide.
 It is very necessary to encourage inventions, discoveries, researches, and tests etc. For bringing progress in society through education, some check on this progress is also necessary so that undesirable elements do not increase in society as a result of changes due to progress and new gains.
-(Kumar, 2003).
+Thus the nature of education also continues to change and at the same time this changed form becomes pragmatic and the aim becomes preservation of old society and establishing of new values in society.
+In the absence of education, man cannot take benefit of progress due to inventions, discoveries and researches nor can he develop his personality.
+However, much a person may work hard and however much he may develop his culture and society by using his imagination, the fact is that frequently he cannot get pleasure and satisfaction with this progress without proper education and guidance, because he is not able to utilize it (Kumar, 2003).

-Since 1951, the General Certificate of Education (GCE) examination is being conducted at two main levels, i.e. Ordinary level (O level) and Advanced level (A level) in England.
+Since 1951, the General Certificate of Education (GCE) examination is being conducted at two main levels i.e. Ordinary level (O level) and Advanced level (A level) in the England.
 These are being offered since 1959 in Pakistan.
 There are many institutions in Pakistan which offer GCE O and A level courses to the pupils.
-An O-level is standard qualification usually taken at the age of fifteen/sixteen.
-In the United Kingdom the GCE-O and A level examinations are no longer available to students.
-However, international students outside the United Kingdom are still able to study for this qualification through two examining boards:
+An O-level is standard qualification usually taken at the age of fifteen/sixteen (The British Council, 1999).